guildai/guild.ai/pages/index.md

       </p>
     </div>
     <p>
-      When you're ready to run your prediction service in production, you can by running:
+      When you're ready to run your prediction service in production, you can deploy to Cloud ML by running:
     </p>
     <pre>
       <code class="language-command">guild run mnist-cnn:cloudml-deploy bucket=$BUCKET_NAME</code>
     </pre>
     <p>
-      <code class="lit">$BUCKET_NAME</code> should refer to a Google
+      <code class="lit">$BUCKET_NAME</code> must refer to a Google
       Cloud Storage bucket that you have write permission to.
     </p>
     <p>